 In any case, to complete this check you will need to know the business name of your broker.
 This can generally be found at the bottom of their homepage.

-How SEC intervene in case of financial abuse?
+How does SEC intervene in case of financial abuse?

 As mentioned, the SEC has some very stringent regulations for brokers, and broad powers to report and punish these brokers.
 They have the ability to report any illegal act to the US court, they can also ban particular brokers from the country and fine them.